Skip to main content

 A new predictive equation for resting energy expenditure in healthy individuals

 Mifflin MD, St Jeor ST, et al. Am J Clin Nutr.
 1990.
-Original Mifflin–St Jeor equation used for BMR in this calculator.
+Mifflin–St Jeor BMR equation used in this calculator.

 Clinical Guidelines on the Identification, Evaluation, and Treatment of Overweight and Obesity in Adults